Your freeze-ahead Christmas

 Silvana's top 3 freezer tips

-‘The freezer is definitely the cook’s best friend at Christmas – especially this year, when we may find ourselves with more leftovers than usual.
-I’ll be freezing any turkey and gammon that we can’t manage and using it in recipes another day – and leftover cheese is really handy to stash away, too.
-I’ll pre-prep and freeze some cookies for the kids – and I'll be filling the freezer with some prepared Christmas canapés for nights when I don't fancy cooking.'
+"The freezer is definitely the cook’s best friend at Christmas – it saves any last-minute stress on the day," says food writer Silvana Franco.
+"It's also great for leftovers – I’ll be freezing any turkey and gammon that we can’t manage and using it in recipes another day – and leftover cheese is really handy to stash away, too.
+I’ll pre-prep and freeze some cookies for the kids – and I'll be filling the freezer with some prepared Christmas canapés for nights when I don't fancy cooking."

 I always make up a batch of cinnamon or ginger cookie dough, shape into walnut-sized balls, then freeze on a tray lined with baking parchment.
 When frozen, I transfer them to a plastic food bag.
 They bake really well from frozen, and it feels like such a holiday treat for the kids to have a freshly baked cookie with their hot chocolate.